askharley/askharley-blog/src/posts/07-what-is-recoil-exactly.md

 You can see here that an atom requires a unique key (generally just the variable name).
 This key must be globally unique.
 Atoms also need to be provided a default value.

 If we need to read and write an atom from a component, we can make use of the `useRecoilState` hook.
-It's incredibly similar to the `useState` hook in that it provides us with the valkue itself and a method to set that value.
+It's incredibly similar to the `useState` hook in that it provides us with the value itself and a method to set that value.

 ```js
 function Counter() {